Colon Cleansing – FAQs

 If your final colonic is very productive you should have minimal cramping upon taking colonoscopy preparation formulas from your doctor.

 Click the links below for additional useful information and the most current research in support of using colon hydrotherapy to improve the outcomes of colonoscopy exams:

 Sometimes during a colonic, the colon muscles will contract suddenly expelling considerable amounts of liquid and waste into the rectum.
 This may feel like cramping or gas, and may create a feeling of urgency to empty the rectum.
 Such episodes, if they do occur, are brief and easily tolerated.

 At any point in time we carry around 3-4 pounds of bacteria in our intestines.
 Most people are out of balance with their bacteria and aren’t doing much to change that.
 In the “olden” days we would have been getting beneficial bacteria from fermented foods, raw milk, and foods picked fresh from the garden without being heavily washed or radiated.
-These days it is rare to meet an individual that is getting bacteria into their system this way.
-So, we highly recommend to all of our clients…and you..to take Acidophilus, Bulgaricus and and Bifidum orally on a daily basis whether or not your getting a colon hydrotherapy session.
+These days it is rare to meet an individual who is getting bacteria into their system this way.
+So, we highly recommend to all of our clients…and you..to take Acidophilus, Bulgaricus and Bifidum orally on a daily basis whether or not you’re getting a colon hydrotherapy session.

 Secondly, depending on digestive systems operations, you may want to incorporate some fiber, and/or Diju in your system, or another supplement.
 Talking with your colon hydrotherapist about what’s going on with you prior to your sessions can be quite helpful.